nasa/HyperCP/README.md

 ##### Anomaly Analysis (optional)

-Deglitching the data (which must follow L1C processing, as it is evaluated on a L1C file) is highly sensitive to the deglitching parameters described below, as well as some environmental conditions not controlled for in L1C and the variability of the radiometric data itself.
+Deglitching the data (which must follow after L1C processing, as it is evaluated on a L1C file) is highly sensitive to the deglitching parameters described below, as well as some environmental conditions not controlled for in L1C and the variability of the radiometric data itself.
 Therefore, a separate module was developed to tune these parameters for individual files, instruments, and/or field campaigns and conditions.
 A sharp temperature change or heavy vibration, for example, could change the optimal deglitching parameterization.
 The tool is launched (after processing L1C files) by setting the parameters (windows and sigma factors described below) in the Configuration window and then pressing the Anomaly Analysis button to select an example L1C file.
-Plots produced automatically in the /Plots/L1C_Anoms directory can be used to evaluate and adjust the choice of parameter values.
+Plots produced automatically in the [output_directory]/Plots/L1C_Anoms directory can be used to evaluate and adjust the choice of parameter values.

 For each waveband of each sensor, and for both light and dark shutter measurements, the time series of radiometric data are low-pass filtered with a moving average over time using discrete linear convolution of two one dimensional sequences with adjustable window sizes.
 For darks, a *STATIONARY** standard deviation anomaly (from the moving average in time) is used to assess whether data are within an adjustable "sigma factor" multiplier within the window.
 For lights, a *MOVING* standard deviation anomaly (from the moving average of separately adjustable window size) is used to assess whether data are within a separately adjustable sigma.
 The low-band filter is passed over the data twice.
 First and last data points for light and dark data cannot be accurately filtered with this method, and are discarded.
 **Defaults: Dark Window 9, Light Window 11, Dark Sigma 2.7, Light Sigma 3.7 determined empirically from example data on the KORUS cruise**
 **(Abe et al. 2006, Chandola et al. 2009)**
 **(API Reference: https://docs.scipy.org/doc/numpy/reference/generated/numpy.convolve.html)**

 'Waveband interval to plot' selects which waveband time-series plots will be generated (e.g. a value of 2 results in plots every 6.6 nm for HyperOCR of resolution 3.3 nm).
-Time-series plots of Es, Li, and Lt showing the results of the anomaly detection are saved to /Plots/L1C_Anoms.
+Time-series plots of Es, Li, and Lt showing the results of the anomaly detection are saved to [output_directory]/Plots/L1C_Anoms.
 Data flagged for removal given the parameterizations chosen in the Configuration window are shown for the filter first pass (red box) and second pass (blue star).
 Review of these plots and adjustment of the parameters allow the user to optimize the low-pass filters for a given instrument and collection environment prior to L1E processing.

-*{To Do: Include a data input check to insure L1C data are being used.}*

 #### Level 1E